ahmetozer/esp8266-router/README.md

 - Select Same Wifi channel on your ESP8266. it is delegated with `Wifi_SoftAP_Channel` variable.
 - Increase CPU speed to 160 MHz to gain between 1.5 - 1.8 more speed on your extend project.
 You can found this setting on Arduino software under tools menu.
-- Change lwIP library version to "V2 IPv6 High Bandwidth"
+- Change lwIP library version to "V2 IPv6 High Bandwidth" or "V2 High Bandwidth".

 ## [Source Code - Github](https://github.com/ahmetozer/esp8266-router) | [BLOG](https://ahmetozer.org/ESP8266-Wifi-Range-Extender.html)